spapjh/ipurl-tool/README.md

 ## Future Updates

-- [ ] Format json return from VirusTotal and AbuseIPDB integrations
+- [X] Format json return from VirusTotal and AbuseIPDB integrations
-- [ ] OS check coded to be compatible with Windows
+- [ ] OS check coded to be fully compatible with Windows
-- [ ] Multiple inputs at once
+- [ ] Multiple inputs at once / Ability to take .csv and .txt files as input